DoctorWhoFR/gmsv_discord/README.md

 - Connect a Discord bot to a server.
 - Send and receive messages.
-- Send rich embeds with customizable fields.
+- Send rich embeds with customizableddd fields.
 - Generate random UUIDs.

 ## Dependencies